ZEISS-PiWeb/PiWeb-Api/_pages/024-inspectionplan.md

 path | ```PathInformation``` | The path of this entity. attributes | ```Attribute``` | A set of attributes which specifies this entity. comment | ```string``` | A comment which describes the last inspection plan change. version | ```int``` | Contains the revision number of the entity.
 The revision number starts with zero and is incremented by one each time when changes are applied to the inspection plan.
-The version is only returned if versioning is enabled in server settings. current | ```bool``` | Indicates wheter the entity is the current version. timeStamp | ```dateTime``` | Contains the date and time of the last update applied to this entity.
+The version is only returned in case versioning is enabled in the server settings. current | ```bool``` | Indicates whether the entity is the current version. timeStamp | ```dateTime``` | Contains the date and time of the last update applied to this entity.

 ### InspectionPlanPart : InspectionPlanBase